varshithr2004/varshithr2004/README.md

 ---

+Hi there! 👋

+I’m Varshith, passionate about coding, exploring emerging technologies, and building meaningful projects.
+This is where I share my projects, showcase what I’m learning, and contribute to the open-source community.

+---
 ### 🚀 About Me
 - 🌱 I’m currently enhancing my skills in Java, Python and Data Structures & Algorithms to build efficient and scalable solutions
 - 💻 Passionate about Web Development, AI, and Cloud Computing, creating projects that solve real-world problems